Diffeomorphisms with positive metric entropy: Introduction

-In the second, {\em uniformly hyperbolic} case, the Oseledets splitting (\ref{e=oseledec}) coincides with the Anosov splitting (\ref{e=Anosov}), the Lyapunov exponents $-\chi < 0 < \chi$ are nonzero constants, and the number $\lambda$ can be chosen arbitrarily close to $\exp(-\chi)$.

-Note that by Ruelle's inequality, maps with only zero Lyapunov exponents have zero entropy.
-While it is still unknown (even in dimension two) whether all (conservative) Anosov diffeomorphisms are ergodic, it is certainly the case for more regular ($C^2$) maps, and an approximation argument allows one to conclude that $C^1$-generic Anosov diffeomorphisms are ergodic.
-So the Ma\~n\'e-Bochi theorem implies Theorem A in dimension two.

-The seemingly immediate approximation argument described above, due to Zehnder in the case of surfaces, turned out to be considerably more delicate in general, having been established only recently by Avila \cite {A}.
-It thus became reasonable to approach Theorem~A through a suitable dichotomy ``zero entropy or hyperbolicity'' in the spirit of the Ma\~n\'e-Bochi theorem.
+and $0<\lambda < 1$, $n_0 \in \N$, such that $\|Df^n|E^u\| \leq \lambda^n$ and $\|(Df^n|E^s)^{-1}\| \leq \lambda^n$ for every $n \geq n_0$.
+In this case, the (measurable) Oseledets splitting (\ref{e=oseledec}) refines the (continuous) Anosov splitting (\ref{e=Anosov}) and the Lyapunov exponents are nonzero (either smaller than $-|\log(\lambda)|$ or larger than $+|\log(\lambda)|$).
+This property is extremely rigid in low dimension (and conjecturally rigid in all dimensions): in particular, if $f$ is an Anosov diffeomorphism of a surface, then $M$ is a torus, and $f$ is topologically conjugate to a hyperbolic linear automorphism.
+Thus the Ma\~n\'e-Bochi theorem implies that if $M$ is not a torus, then the $C^1$-generic area-preserving diffeomorphism of $M$ has metric entropy~0.

-However, in higher dimensions, it was understood that uniform hyperbolicity was too much to aim for.
-Indeed any conservative dynamics admitting a {\it dominated splitting} must have robustly positive metric entropy.
-A diffeomorphism $f \in \Diff(M)$ is said to admit a (global) dominated splitting if there exists a continuous non-trivial decomposition $TM=E_1\oplus E_2$ that is $Df$-invariant and satisfies $\|Df^N|E_1\| \|(Df^N|E_2)^{-1}\|<1$ for some $N \in \N$.
+However, in higher dimensions {\em uniform} hyperbolicity is too much to aim for: any volume-preserving diffeomorphism admitting a {\it dominated splitting} must have robustly positive metric entropy.
+A diffeomorphism $f \in \Diff^1(M)$ is said to admit a (global) dominated splitting if there exists a continuous non-trivial decomposition $TM=E_1\oplus E_2$ that is $Df$-invariant and satisfies { } for some $N \in \N$.
 Thus $f$ is an Anosov map if and only if it admits a uniformly hyperbolic dominated splitting.

-While in dimension $2$ a dominated splitting for a conservative diffeomorphism is always uniformly hyperbolic (i.e. Anosov), already in dimension $3$ there are manifolds which do not support Anosov dynamics, but which are compatible with a dominated splitting.
-In the presence of robust obstructions to uniform hyperbolicity, the best one can hope for is to obtain a dominated splitting $TM=E^+\oplus E^-$ that is {\em non-uniformly hyperbolic}, in the sense that there exists $\chi_0>0$ such that for $m$-a.e. $x\in M$, if $v\in E^+(x)\setminus \{0\}$, then $\chi(x,v)>\chi_0$, and if if $v\in E^-(x)\setminus \{0\}$, then $\chi(x,v)<-\chi_0$.
+While in dimension $2$ a dominated splitting for an area-preserving diffeomorphism is always Anosov, already in dimension $3$ there are manifolds that do not support Anosov dynamics, but which are compatible with a dominated splitting\footnote{ On the unit tangent bundle of a hyperbolic surface, the geodesic flow is Anosov; hence its time-one map is a diffeomorphism preserving a dominated splitting.
+However this manifold does not support any Anosov diffeomorphism, since, in dimension $3$, only the torus has this property (Franks-Newhouse theorem~\cite{franks,newhouse}).}.

+In the presence of robust obstructions to uniform hyperbolicity, the best one can hope for is to obtain a dominated splitting $TM=E^+\oplus E^-$ that is {\em non-uniformly hyperbolic}, in the sense that there exists $\chi_0>0$ such that for $m$-a.e. $x\in M$, each Lyapunov exponent is either smaller than $\chi_0$ or larger than $\chi_0$.
+This leads to: